kolenaIO/kolena/docs/metrics/bleu.md

 ## Advantages and Limitations
 Though BLEU is a popular metric in NLP workflows, it comes with its limitations.

 1. BLEU fails to consider the semantics of texts.
 As seen in the example, simply changing "take the mystery out of" to "demistify" — while the text still retains the exact same meaning — yields a much better score, going from 0.3 to 0.6.
-In contrast with embeddings-based metrics like BertScore, n-gram-based metrics like BLEU only consider the words in the generated text, rather than the meaning.
+In contrast with embeddings-based metrics like BertScore, n-gram-based metrics like BLEU only consider the words in the candidate text, rather than the meaning.
 However, this is addressed by providing multiple possible reference texts when calculating the BLEU score.
 2. BLEU does not consider the order of words.
-Comparing "The quick brown fox jumps over the lazy dog" with "Brown jumps the dog over quick the fox lazy" would yield a perfect score of 1.0 despite the generated-text having zero meaning.
+Comparing "The quick brown fox jumps over the lazy dog" with "Brown jumps the dog over quick the fox lazy" would yield a perfect score of 1.0 despite the candidate text having zero meaning.
 Similarly, BLEU does not consider the importance of words in a sentence either.
 It weighs unimportant words like "the", "an", "too", as much as it would the nouns and verbs in the sentence.
 Once again, these pitfalls are addressed by embeddings-based metrics like BertScore.

 That being said, the metric still has its advantages.
 It is quick and easy to compute, as opposed to other metrics like BertScore which would take significantly longer to compute and is not easy to justify.
 Furthermore, it is relatively similar to human judgement (as seen in the [figure below](https://aclanthology.org/P02-1040.pdf)), and is commonly used within NLP which allows you to easily benchmark your models with others and identify pain points.